Projectplace/api-code-examples/examples/py-list-document-archive/readme.md

-# List contents of document archive
+# List contents of document archive of a Workspace

 This script asks you for the ID of a workspace - and then saves JSON-formatted list of the contents of the document archive in that workspace.